Icosian Reflections

 He had been diagnosed with colon cancer, which, since March, had progressed rapidly from Stage II to Stage IV.
 On August 11th, he was admitted to surgery.
 His post-operative condition was nominal at first, but degenerated over the next day.
 When his kidneys failed and he was no longer breathing independently, my grandmother made the decision to withdraw life support, in accordance with his expressed wishes.
 He did not suffer, as so many do.
 He ended a life of eighty years with a few months of terrible sickness, but he died under anesthesia before he had begun to lose his mental facilities, and that was no small mercy.

 Family and friends gathered for a funeral on Saturday; he was cremated on Tuesday.
-I was
+I was with my family in Philadelphia until Thursday.

 READ MORE